Are you looking for an FHA, construction, or renovation loan? If so, Flagstar Bank could be your ideal lender.

 Adjustable-rate Mortgage (ARM)

-With ARM, your rate will be changing after a given period.
+With an ARM, your rate will be changing after a given period.

 Flagstar offers 5/1 ARM, 7/1 ARM, and 10/1 ARM.
 The first figure denotes the number of years it takes before the initial rate is adjusted.